An orientation to the Community Sacred Fire Ceremony

 We use tobacco offerings.
 A small pinch of tobacco is offered to the fire before each manipulation and we offer tobacco as we enter and leave the space.
 We can offer tobacco at any time to give a prayer.
 The moon women pass their tobacco through the fire boy.

 Tobacco has been used for generations because it is understood that it carries prayer and intention to the unseen realms more effectively than any other plant.
-Sal has explained this to me that the tobacco plant does not give back to the earth in it’s growing cycle and needs humans to complete this circuit back to nature.
+Sal has explained this to me that the tobacco plant does not give back to the earth in its growing cycle and needs humans to complete this circuit back to nature.
 It is seen as sacred by so many traditions.
 We appreciate some people may have a difficult relationship with tobacco and you must do as you see fit in relation to this part of the ceremony, but we invite you to experience the feeling of working with this plant in a good way.

 The fire as an intergenerational altar

 We have made a considered decision to welcome families at this gathering and children to the fire ceremony.
-A big part of our personal alignment for doing this work is for cultural repair and it is our belief that having young people connect with these practices is healthy and supportive to healthy connection moving forward.
+A big part of our personal alignment for doing this work is for cultural repair and it is our belief that having young people connect with these practices is healthy and supportive to healthy connections moving forward.
 We will invite their voices in and offer stories for them (and us) in the early parts of the nights ceremony.
 They can sleep by the fire or camp close enough to be in ear shot.
-We ask that you arrive at the times outlined so that we can support you all to be settled well and orientate the young people to the ceremony in their own age specific ways.
-We will have tenders on hand to offer some very light structure outside of the ceremonial time but this is a co created camp and if you are bringing children please take responsibility for them at all times and collaborate with other parents/tenders to support each other and our village thrive and flow.
+We ask that you arrive at the times outlined so that we can support you all to be settled well and orient the young people to the ceremony in their own age specific ways.
+We will have tenders on hand to offer some very light structure outside of the ceremonial time but this is a co-created camp and if you are bringing children please take responsibility for them at all times and collaborate with other parents/tenders to support each other and our village thrive and flow.

 What to bring – more detail soon for this, but what you need to bring for the ceremony itself is